thrashr888/grunt-sftp-deploy/README.md

 - **dest** - the destination location, the folder on the server we are deploying to
 - **exclusions** - an optional parameter allowing us to exclude files and folders by utilizing grunt's support for `minimatch`.
 Please note that the definitions should be relative to the project root
 - **serverSep** - an optional parameter allowing you to define the server separator in case it differs from your local environment.
 Useful if you deploy from Windows to Unix
+- **localSep** - an optional parameter allowing you to define your separator in case it differs from your local environment.
+Useful if you deploy from Windows git-bash to Unix - in this case set this to '\\\\'
 - **concurrency** - an optional parameter to define the number of concurrent file transfer, default to 4
 - **progress** - an optional parameter to display or not the progress bar